 Advantages of Buying an Index

 Indexes are a nice way to gain exposure to certain markets or sectors without having to place thousands of orders.
 It's cheaper and simpler than doing the research and placing the orders to replicate a sector on your own.

 Depending on the sector being tracked by the index, buying indexes may be the only option for an average investor looking to expose themselves to certain markets.
 For example, not everyone has the space to store barrels of oil, herds of cattle, or bags of wheat.
 Instead, these investors can buy the appropriate commodity index that tracks the market they want to buy into.

 Disadvantages of Buying an Index

-While an index is designed to emulate a certain market, it doesn’t mean it’s 100% accurate.
-Just because you buy a foreign market index in a certain region doesn’t mean your basket will move exactly with the economy of that region.
-There are many factors can alter the course of an economy, and sometimes it's difficult for an index to accurately account for all of those factors.
+While an index is designed to emulate a certain market, that doesn’t mean it’s 100% accurate.
+Just because you buy a foreign market index in a certain region, that doesn’t mean your basket will perfectly reflect the economy of that region.
+Many factors can alter the course of an economy, and sometimes it's difficult for an index to accurately account for all of those factors.

 Not all indexes are liquid.
-Meaning it may be difficult to trade in and out of certain positions, depending on the index you track.
-Then again, the same thing can be said for certain securities as well.
+It may be difficult to trade in and out of certain positions, depending on the index you track.
+Then again, the same thing can be said for certain securities, as well.

 In fact, all the downsides that come with other forms of investing also apply to index investing.
 That includes issues related to order type—market orders will execute quickly but they won't guarantee a price, while limit orders control the price at the cost of timeliness.